FatimaGthB/final_project_web_scraping/README.md

 In this section, I've worked on retrieving news headlines from the web using web scraping, by creating a function def get_news_headlines(url).
 The function returns the retrieved headlines in the form of a dictionary list.

-To do this, I used the BeautifulSoup library to interact with HTML and inspected the web page to see under which tag the data we wanted to retrieve was nested: soup.findAll(["h3"]).
+To do this, I used the BeautifulSoup library to interact with HTML and inspected the web page to see under which tag the data we wanted to retrieve was nested: soup.findAll(["a","h1", "h2","h3"])

-"h3" being the tag under which the titles are nested.

 I also used the Requests library for the given URL to retrieve the HTML data returned by the server and store this data in a Python object and check the response to the request: if response.status_code == 200 then the request was successful.